Skip to main content

 Tax Details Report

-Who needs it: CPAs often request this alongside the Schedule C report for additional context.
+Who needs it: Most CPAs request this alongside the Schedule C — it shows the full pre-adjustment amounts before IRS limitations are applied.

 Profit & Loss Statement (P&L)